Llanelli: Rugby league

 Llanelli's West Wales Raiders play in RFL League 1, the third tier of rugby league in England and Wales.
 The club is based at Stebonheath Park.

 Association football

-Stebonheath Park is the home of football club Llanelli A.F.C., which plays in the Cymru South.
+Stebonheath Park is the home of football club Llanelli A.F.C., which plays in the Cymru Premier, the top tier of Welsh football.
 The town has many active local teams and tournaments such as the 2018 Challenge Cup, where West End United beat Trostre Sports AFC.

 Bowls

 Llanelli hosts the annual Llanelli Open Bowls Tournaments, the oldest and most prestigious of which, the Roberts-Rolfe Open Singles event, has been run since 1926 and has a first prize of £600.
 The contests are held from July to September in Parc Howard.

 Golf

 The Llanelli area has two golf courses: the Machynys Peninsula Golf & Country Club which hosted the Wales Ladies Championship of Europe from 2005 until 2008, and Glyn Abbey Golf Club, which was named Welsh Golf Club of the Year 2009.